Musō Soseki: Musō Soseki and the Ashikaga

 After Go-Daigo's Kenmu Restoration failed and Ashikaga Takauji became shōgun, like many other men of his time Soseki switched sides.
 He was ambitious and sensitive to power shifts, so he allied himself with the Ashikaga brothers, becoming their intimate and serving them well.
 He stayed with them for the rest of his long life, enjoying the support of both the shōgun and his brother Tadayoshi, who played a pivotal role in his career.
 Musō helped the two Ashikaga organize a network of Zen monasteries, the so-called Five Mountain System, and its subsidiary, the Ankoku-ji network of temples, across Japan.
 This helped create a national religious movement and solidify the shōgun's power.

 In 1339, at Go-Daigo's death he opened Tenryū-ji in Kyoto to ensure the Emperor a prosperous afterlife.
 The garden in front of the chief abbot's residence is one of his works, incorporating elements of the landscape in Arashiyama near Kyoto.
 It is considered evidence of his genius as a landscape designer.

-Musō, together with Ashikaga Tadayoshi and a merchant named Shihon are considered responsible for the reopening of trade between Japan and China.
+Musō, together with Ashikaga Tadayoshi and a merchant named Shihon are considered responsible for the reopening of trade between Japan and Ming China.
 As a result of the trading mission, the construction of Tenryū-ji was completed.
 The Kyoto Five Mountain Zen temple network was being established.

 Musō Soseki's intellectual legacy

 The temples of the Five Mountain System network of Zen temples were centers of learning of Confucian metaphysics, Chinese poetry, painting, calligraphy, printing, architecture, garden design, and ceramics, and as such have left an indelible mark on the country's history and culture.
 At the very center of their birth stands Musō Soseki.
 Soseki was an abbot at Zenrin-ji, Tenryū-ji, Zuisen-ji and many other temples.
 He taught Zen to a great number of disciples (the estimated number is over 10 thousand), also leaving an enormous body of poetry and other writings.
-One of his best known zen teachings is Dream Conversations (夢中問答集, Muchū Mondō-shū).
+One of his best known anthologies of zen teachings is Dream Conversations (夢中問答集, Muchū Mondō-shū).
 Among his students are Gidō Shūshin and Zekkai Chūshin, literary figures who had a central role in the development of the Japanese Literature of the Five Mountains.

 Even though none survives in its original form, Soseki's Zen gardens have proven to be one of his most lasting contributions to the country's culture and image.
-To Soseki designing new gardens and altering existing ones was an integral part of the practice of Zen.
+To Soseki, designing new gardens and altering existing ones was an integral part of the practice of Zen.